All Episodes

 Here's Gloria Steinem thinking Bill Clinton's a perfect example of a man in the feminist world of the 1990s.

-And he's running around objectifying them and using them and doing other things to them, and his wife's right in there facilitating it and helping it and covering it up.
+And he's running around objectifying them and using them and doing other things to them.

 And then the Lewinsky thing, you know, he got caught and he lied about it.